-Yondr has a zero-tolerance policy to all forms of child labour and does not and will not knowingly utilise suppliers who use child labour in our supply chain.
+Yondr has a zero-tolerance policy to all forms of child labour and does not, and will not, knowingly utilise suppliers who use child labour in the supply chain.

-Yondr's requirements
+Yondr's requirements:

-- No person will be employed at any age younger than 16, or younger than the national age of completing compulsory education (whichever is older) - / Yondr supports the development of legitimate workplace apprenticeship/ traineeship programs for people over the age of 16.
-In this case, suppliers must comply with all laws and regulations applicable to such apprenticeship programs - Yondr supports short-term unpaid work experience opportunities for young people, provided it is an activity approved by the young person's school and legal guardian(s). - Any person employed below the age of 18 must not work more than 8 hours a day or 40 hours per week or at night between 10 pm and 6 am - No person under the age of 18 will be employed to conduct hazardous work, for example, (including, but not limited to) working from heights, unguarded or moving machinery, or where there is a high risk of electrical hazards - Suppliers must observe all legal requirements for the work of authorised minors, particularly those relating to hours of work, wages, minimum education, and working conditions
+- / No person will be employed at any age younger than 16, or younger than the national age of completing compulsory education (whichever is older). - / Yondr supports the development of legitimate workplace apprenticeship/ traineeship programs for people over the age of 16.
+In this case, suppliers must comply with all laws and regulations applicable to such apprenticeship programs. - / Yondr supports short-term unpaid work experience opportunities for young people, provided it is an activity approved by the young person's school and/or legal guardian(s). - / No person under the age of 18 will be employed to conduct hazardous work, for example, (including, but not limited to) working from heights, unguarded or moving machinery, or where there is a high risk of electrical hazards. - / Suppliers must observe all legal requirements for the work of authorised minors, particularly those relating to hours of work, wages, minimum education, and working conditions.

-We expect that suppliers hold their own suppliers to the same standards and highlight this in our supplier code of conduct.
+We expect that our suppliers hold their own suppliers to the same standards and we highlight this in our Supplier Code of Conduct.

-Freedom of Association and right of collective bargaining
+05. Freedom of Association and right of collective bargaining

-Yondr respects the rights of employees to freedom of association and collective bargaining
+Yondr respects the rights of employees to freedom of association and collective bargaining.

-Review and investigation of human rights violations:
+06. Review and investigation of human rights violations

 Should human rights violations be discovered within our supply chain, Yondr will work with the supplier to remediate the issue and eliminate any associated bad practice completely, in a sustainable and preventative way that includes regular monitoring and follow up to ensure no recurrence of the issue.
-In instances where suppliers fail to respond to corrective actions or consistently fall short of expectations contract termination will be considered.
+In instances where suppliers fail to respond to corrective actions or consistently fall short of expectations, termination of the relevant contract will be considered.

-In suspected cases of modern slavery and child labour, Yondr will review the case to understand the circumstances using our partner consultancy, Slave-Free Alliance.
+In suspected cases of modern slavery and/or child labour, Yondr will review the case to understand the circumstances and might use a partner consultancy, Slave-Free Alliance.
 Local law and international guidelines will be consulted in all circumstances to determine the best course of action for the specific incident.
-Together Yondr and the Slave-Free Alliance will work together to determine the next steps.